“You never change your life until you step out of your comfort zone; change begins at the end of your comfort zone.”

 Now, there are some basic steps that you have to accomplish to even get your site going before you can focus on reeling in all your new dedicated followers.
 I’m going to do my best to lay out everything you need to know to get started and we’ll go over the other stuff in a future post.
 Also, this page isn’t only for food bloggers.
 The steps and tips we go over are perfectly useful in starting just about any site you want.

 Okay, are you ready?
 Let’s do this!

-I first decided to start a food blog when I was 17 and living in a small cabin with my family in South America.
-I had ample time on my hands and some stir crazy inspiration to create something and connect with people.
+When I first decided to start a food blog when I was 17 and living in a small cabin with my family in South America.
+There was ample time on my hands and I had some stir crazy inspiration to create something and connect with people.
 I was also cooking ALL the time because it was my go-to pass time and I love to make food for people.
-I had no idea what I was doing but I knew I wanted to do it and that was enough.
+Let me tell you, I had no idea what I was doing but I knew I wanted to do it and that was enough.

 Of course, because of that I relied heavily on pages like this explaining what to do and how to start.
 I’ve always dreamed of the day when I could share my own experience and help others who are just starting out.
 I truly hope this tutorial is helpful in your journey!

 Note: This guide contains affiliate links which allow me to earn a small commission, it helps support this blog and keep the recipes coming.
 I am only recommending products I am using and actually like.
 If I stop using a service or product listed here, I will make sure to update this guide accordingly.
 See my disclaimer here.

 1. DOMAIN NAME & HOSTING

 The first thing you have to do to start your website is to decide where you’re going to be hosting it.
 There are so many options out there but it can be confusing trying to decide what is right for you.
 I’ll do my best to steer you in the right direction based on what your needs are.